Karatekotten/cooleytukey/README.md

 # cooleytukey fourier transform

-The number of threads created is set in the transform function as the number of times the work is divided. results for ryzen 2700 processor with 16384 (2^14) data points were roughly:
+The number of threads created is set in the transform function as the number of times the work is divided. results for 2^14 data points were roughly:

 | t | threads  | time  |
 | :-----: | :-: | :-: |